 It was found that almost around 50,000 people approximately were admitted to drug rehab centers in Denver and other centers for substance abuse treatment in Denver every day.
 Also, there is a sudden surge in the number of people who attend NA Denver and Denver AA meetings.
 In a report released by the US Substance Abuse and Mental Health Services Administration, it was revealed that among Coloradan adolescents who are between 12 to 17 years old, the previous month’s percentage of use of the illegal drug (10.14%) was greater compared to the national average of 8.34%..
 There is a steady increase of Coloradan patients being admitted to drug rehab in or near Denver .

 Also, based on various research, these are the most commonly abused substances in Colorado:

 - Marijuana Addiction: Coming in second on the list is marijuana.
-In a report shared in the National Survey on Drug Use and Health for 2015 and 2016, Colorado is second to Alaska in terms of percentage of marijuana usage for children aging 12 years old and above.
-They are also second to the District of Columbia when it comes to marijuana use for people aging 18 to 25 years old.
-As for individuals in the 26 and up an age bracket, they are still next to Alaska with only a .65 percent difference.
+In a report shared in the National Survey on Drug Use and Health for 2015 and 2016, Colorado has a 23.12 percentage of marijuana usage for children aging 12 years old and above.
+They are also second to the District of Columbia when it comes to marijuana use for people of age 12 years and older.
+As for individuals in the 26 and up an age bracket, they are still next to Alaska with only a .24 percent difference.

 - Meth Addiction: According to Attorney General John Suthers in 2009 in his interview for the Denver Post, Colorado ranked 8th in the whole nation when it comes to per-capita methamphetamine use.
 This rate of usage is costing the state an estimate of $1.4 billion annually.
 Suthers expressly stated that Colorado has a great concern with the rise of methamphetamine use.
 Also, methamphetamine addiction is one of the reasons why there is a steady increase in the need for Denver drug rehab.